Generalized Normalizing Flows via Markov Chains: Introduction

-The aim of this tutorial paper is to propose the straightforward and clear framework of Markov chains to combine deterministic normalizing and stochastic flows, in particular VAEs and diffusion normalizing flows.
-More precisely we establish a pair of Markov chains having some special properties.
-This provides a powerful tool for coupling different architectures.
-We want to highlight the advantages of the Markov chain approach that can handle distributions with and without densities in a sound mathematical way.
-We are aware that relations between normalizing flows and other approaches as VAEs were already mentioned in the literature and we point to corresponding references at the end of Section 5.
+In \cite{HHS2021} we considered stochastic normalizing flows from a Markov chain point of view.
+In particular, we replaced the transition densities by general Markov kernels and provided mathematically sound derivations using Radon-Nikodym derivatives.
+This allowed to incorporate deterministic flows as well as Metropolis-Hasting flows which do not have densities into the mathematical framework.

-The outline of the paper is as follows: in the next Section \ref{sec:mc} we recall the notation of Markov kernels.
-Then, in Section \ref{sec:snf}, we use them to explain normalizing flows.
-Stochastic normalizing flow were introduced as a pair of Markov chains in Section \ref{sec:snf}.
-Afterwards, we show how VAEs fit into the setting of stochastic normalizing flows in Section \ref{sec:vae_as_snf}.
-Related references are given at end of the section.
-Finally, we demonstrate in Section \ref{sec:special_snfs} how diffusion normalizing flows can be seen as stochastic normalizing flows as well.
+The aim of this tutorial is to propose the sound framework of Markov chains to combine \emph{deterministic} normalizing and \emph{stochastic} flows, in particular VAEs, diffusion normalizing flows and MCMC layers.
+It is addressed to readers with a basic background in measure theory who are interested in generative models in machine learning and who want to see the clear mathematical relations between various methods appearing in the literature.